rafalab/maria/README.md

 * Read-in and wrangle the death count data and population data
 * Fit the models
 * Generate the figures and tables.
+* Run `computing-numbers.Rmd` to get the numbers inserted in the manuscript.
 # Correspondence
 For any issues with the functionality of the script please [create an issue](https://github.com/rafalab/maria/issues).